Keeping your kids entertained on board

 We’ve got all the ingredients to make family meal times smooth sailing.
 From delicious, freshly made pizza and burgers to something for everyone in the buffet, even the fussiest eaters will be satisfied on their cruise.

-At dinner time, head to the main dining room for an a la carte meal in a elegant, relaxed setting.
-It’s an experience that’s filling, but never stuffy — you’re just as likely to catch waiters table-dancing as you are to order dessert!
+At dinner time, head to one of the restaurants for an a la carte meal in a elegant, relaxed setting.
+It’s an experience that’s filling, but never stuffy — you’re just as likely to catch waiters dancing as you are to order dessert!

 Want to find out more about family cruises?